adennis42/tax-forms-typescript-exercise/README.md

 Unfortunately, time tables are tight, and the last dev got pulled off this project before he could finish implementing all of the necessary features...

+## A Word on Typescipt

+> [!IMPORTANT]
+> This section is only relevant if you are applying for a junior position at
+> Reason Consulting.
+Mid level developers and above are expected to work
+> within the Typescript language.

+The application is written in Typescript, as that is Reason Consulting's frontend language of choice.
+However, we understand that many very capable junior applicants are not familiar with that language.
+We at Reason are not interested in applicants getting stuck on the nitty-gritty of Typescript if they are capable of creating the solution in Javascript.
+In order to avoid this, the TS config for this application is set to allow Javascript files in addition to Typescript.

+If you are applying for a junior position, you may write Javascript and/or convert existing Typescript code to Javascript as you feel necessary.

+In addition to allowing JS files, you may turn down Typescript's strictness.
+If you wish to do so, you may uncomment the "PERMISSIVE" mode settings in `./tsconfig.json`.
+Be sure to remove the prior "STRICT" mode settings if you do so.

+That being said, you **are** encouraged to attempt the challenges in Typescript.

 ## Architecture

 The application's Architecture relies on React and popular React libraries to